RUSHIKESHREDDY33/SQL_based_customer_management/README.md

-Below is an example README.md for your SQL E-commerce Database Management System project on GitHub.
-You can copy, modify, and use it as a starting point: markdownDownloadCopy code Wrap# E-commerce Database Management System

-This project provides a comprehensive SQL database solution for an e-commerce platform.
-The implementation covers database design, schema creation, stored procedures, triggers, views, sample data, and performance optimization techniques.
+This project is my complete SQL solution for managing an e-commerce platform.
+It includes everything from the basic schema design to advanced stored procedures, triggers, views, and performance optimization techniques.
+I created this database to handle product inventory, customer data, order processing, and analytical reporting.

 ## Table of Contents